 To achieve the proposed development, the existing regulatory floodline which currently overlaps onto the subject property is proposed to be revised by re-grading the east and north portions of the subject property.
-The development setbacks to the floodline is proposed to be 6 m wide.
-Further details and justification for the proposed setback width are addressed by the Floodline Hazard Assessment prepared by Greck and Associates.
+This regrading is outside of natural heritage features that define the NHS, with the exception of valleylands, as defined by the floodline.
+The development setbacks to the floodline are proposed to be 6 m wide.
+Details and justification for valleylands including the proposed setback width are addressed by the Floodline Hazard Assessment prepared by Greck and Associates (2022).